 3) Digestive issues

 Constipation is a common postpartum issue.
 However, you can take some simple steps to alleviate the issue.
-Add more fibre to your daily meals by eating whole grains, fruits, vegetables, and legumes.
+Add more fiber to your daily meals by eating whole grains, fruits, vegetables, and legumes.

 Additionally, make sure to stay well hydrated and get some exercise to support healthy digestion.
 These small changes can significantly affect your overall comfort and well-being.